mucolabs/keza_starter_kit/readme.md

 > [!NOTE]
 >
-> - Note that the `.env` file holds sensitive configurations like app keys.
+> - The `.env` file holds sensitive configurations like app keys.
 > - Ensure `DB_CONNECTION=sqlite` is set, and the path to your SQLite database file (e.g., `database/database.sqlite`) is correctly configured.
 > - Modify other environment variables as needed.